zubairchutea/thrivecart/README.md

 ## ThriveCart Lifetime Coupon Code Pro Plan (Save $657)

-Save up to $657 on the ThriveCart Pro Lifetime plan and unlock every feature with a single one-time payment instead of recurring monthly subscriptions.
+**Save up to $657 on the ThriveCart Pro Lifetime plan** and get every feature with a single one-time payment instead of recurring monthly subscriptions.
 In addition to everything included in the Standard plan, the Pro upgrade gives you affiliate management, subscription saver tools, advanced automation, a customer portal, customizable checkout experiences, detailed analytics, and full access to ThriveCart Learn+ for creating, hosting, and selling online courses.
 It's an excellent investment for creators, coaches, and businesses that want enterprise-level selling tools while eliminating ongoing platform fees and maximizing long-term savings.

 <a href="https://thrivecouponcart.com/recommends/thrivecart/" target="_blank" rel="noopener noreferrer">
   <img src="https://hostingfirst.discount/wp-content/uploads/2026/07/Discount-button.png"